 The next breakpoint in ordering commercial vehicles comes at 26,000 lbs.
 GVW level.
 For vehicles at or below that weight, a commercial driver's license (CDL) is no longer required.
 Thus, drivers are much easier to find and less expensive to retain.

 "You don't get too many vehicles in that gap between 26,000 and 33,000 lbs. anymore because it's difficult to find drivers with a CDL.
 There's a professional driver shortage in the U.S. That's another reason why if you traditionally purchased vehicles at 28,000 lbs., today you're going to go with 26,000 lbs.," Chew said.

 When Are Truck Driver Logbooks Required in Commercial Vehicles?

 Beattie and Chew noted their greatest involvement comes with vehicles rated at 10,000 lbs. and under.
-With heavy and medium trucks, VSOs are now set up to accommodate the special GVW ratings.
+With heavy- and medium-duty trucks and commercial vehicles, VSOs are now set up to accommodate the special GVW ratings.
 One requirement for vehicles over 10,000 GVW is that the drivers maintain comprehensive logbooks.

 So, according to Chew, "The customer might say 'I'm willing to give up the payload capacity.
 I really don't need it.
 I want you to de-rate the vehicle.
 I'm happy to have all the components that allow me to have that much capacity, but I want a vehicle that's rated at 10,000 lbs. or less, so I can avoid maintaining logbooks and some of the other markings that must be on the vehicle.' "

 He added the logbook and vehicle marking issues are the main reasons, over the past few years, the VSO group has been asked to do a 10,000 lb. de-rate from a higher GVWR — either 11,500 or 10,700 lbs.